Divided We Fall: Why Supporting the Unemployed in Alberta Was Ok in 2016, But Not 2020

 Back to my point, how you say something is almost more important than what you’re saying.

 Alberta Women & Low-Income Families Needed CERB and They Should Be Ashamed?

 A majority of low-income households are women.
-So, when the pandemic came along, and a large number of women lost their jobs and their childcare, CERB was a saving grace.
+So, when the pandemic came along, and many women lost their jobs and childcare, CERB was a saving grace.
 Even if these households weren’t on the brink of going bankrupt, the security and knowledge that next month’s bills were covered was the huge relief they needed.
 It made dealing with everything else somehow feel more manageable.